emmercm/www/src/blog/common-markdown-mistakes.md

 title: Common Markdown Mistakes
 date: 2020-11-10T02:12:00
+tags:
+- markdown

 ---

 Markdown provides simple syntax for writing structure documents, but most written markdown would not pass a linter check.
 Here's a list of 11 common syntax mistakes and how to fix them.

+_See "[Linting Markdown files with markdownlint](/blog/linting-markdown-files-with-markdownlint)" for instructions on a popular tool to check for these mistakes._

 <!-- markdownlint-disable MD001 -->